eagle-io/docs/source/api/overview/index.rst

 -------------

 API usage is rate limited by IP Address to prevent misuse.
-If you exceed more than 1000 requests per 15 minute window the request will be refused and you will recevie a **429 Too Many Requests** response.
+If you exceed more than 350 requests per 5 minute window the request will be refused and you will receive a **429 Too Many Requests** response.

 .. only:: not latex